Pragya2056/Portfolio/README.md

 # Portfolio

-Some articles I wrote for myself to study with time.
+Some articles I wrote for myself for a easy study.
 You can check them out as the list below in the folder blogs where each topic is separated and briefed inside their individual  readme file.

 1. Git: The Basics

+2. Introduction to REST API

+3. npm install

+4. wordpress.com

+5. wordpress.org